jonathangeiger/kohana-jelly/README.md

 Jelly is a nice little ORM for Kohana.
 It is currently in beta and not quite ready for production.

-That said, the ORM is [unit tested](http://github.com/jonathangeiger/jelly-tests) and [very well-documented](http://wiki.github.com/jonathangeiger/kohana-jelly/).
+However, Jelly is [unit tested](http://github.com/jonathangeiger/jelly-tests) and [very well-documented](http://wiki.github.com/jonathangeiger/kohana-jelly/).

 ## Notable Features

 * **Standard support for all of the common relationships** — This includes `belongs_to`, `has_many`, and `many_to_many`.
 Pretty much standard these days.

 * **Top-to-bottom table column aliasing** – All references to database columns and tables are made via their aliased names and converted transparently, on the fly.

+* **Active testing on MySQL and SQLite** — All of the Jelly unit tests work 100% correctly on both SQLite and MySQL databases.

 * **A built-in query builder** — This features is a near direct port from Kohana's native ORM.
 I find its usage much simpler than Sprig's.